yzIAI/practice/README.md

 ## Practice Guide

-(to be completed, about how to fork etc.)
+1. Register your Github account [here](https://github.com/join)
+2. Fork this repository to your account [here](https://github.com/yzIAI/web-practice/fork)
+3. Use [git](https://git-scm.com/) or [Github Desktop](https://desktop.github.com/) to clone your fork repository to your local machine

 ## Development Guide

 All Practices must:
-- be numbered with a 4-digit id
+- be numbered with a 3-digit id
 - be placed in a folder in the specific topic folder
 - be indexed and briefly described in the README of the specific topic
 - contain a README with description, explanation, and guides